Bitsy-Chuck/CP-template/readme.md

   NOTE: c is defined as alias for creating.
 You can go to alias.cmd to change it to whatever you like.

 ### How to run codes
+NOTE: You need to have in.txt file in the same folder as the code. in.txt will have inputs given to the code
 > 1. Syntax is ```r <filename> <platform> <cpp or java>``` (default platform is cc, change in create.cmd to change default and default language is java.
 You need to type cpp everytime to create from cpp template bcz we already type a lot in java :) )

 NOTE: for codeforces the java template would replace the class name as the filename and would declare the class as public
+### How to create contest folder
+> 1. ccon <contest name>

+Note: This will create a folder "contest name" and an input file names in.txt and change directory to that folder. :)
 Template has all the templates.
 You can read them at your convinence.
 Top are ProblemSolver class, InputReader, OutputWriter, Number Theory and Debug class and timeit.